Pluteus cervinus Fawn Pluteus Shipley Country Park,

 brown.
 Stem 4-15 cm tapering upwards.
 Solitary or in small groups.

 On wood, logs and twigs.
 Spring and Summer.
-Inedible.
-Same as
+Same as previous photograph

 Attenborough Nature Reserve, Attenborough, Nottinghamshire,